ayakoonzo/RichnessOfEmotionInPwD/README.md

 # Richness of Emotion in People with Dementia
-Data set for "Richness of Emotion in People with Dementia"
+Data set and scripts for data processing and visualization used in "Richness of Emotion in People with Dementia"

 ## License